Subchapter G. SYSTEM MANAGEMENT RESPONSIBILITIES

 (d) Record maintenance.
 The public water supplier shall retain on the premises of the public water system or at a convenient location near the premises the following:

-(1) Records of bacteriological analyses which shall be kept for at least 5 years, and records of chemical analyses which shall be kept for at least 12 years.
+(1) Records of bacteriological and turbidity analyses which shall be kept for at least 5 years, and records of chemical analyses which shall be kept for at least 12 years.
 Actual laboratory reports may be kept, or data may be transferred to tabular summaries, if the following information is included:

 (i) The date, place and time of sampling, and the name of the person who collected the sample.

-(ii) Identification of the sample as to whether it was a routine distribution system sample, check sample, raw or finished water sample or other special purpose sample.
+(ii) Identification of the sample as to whether it was a routine distribution system sample, check sample, raw or finished water sample, or other special purpose sample.

 (iii) The date of analysis.